Wallet vs. Reputation Is a False Split. The Deposit Is Both.

 // Settlement is simultaneously:

-// - a financial event (USDC transferred to beneficiary)
+// - financial (USDC transferred to beneficiary)

 const released = await client.releaseEscrow(escrow.id);